Skip to content

 # Method 1: Monte Carlo (fast)

-total_time_mc = convolver.convolve(n_sims=100, rng=42, n=6)
+total_time_mc, _ = convolver.convolve(n_sims=100, rng=42, n=6)

 print(f"Monte Carlo convolution completed")

-print(f"Expected total time: {total_time_mc.get_mean():.2f} days")
+print(f"Expected total time: {total_time_mc.mean():.2f} days")

 Tutorial 3: Interactive Bézier Editor